 Submission is a representation that the manuscript has not been published previously and is not currently under consideration for publication elsewhere.
 A statement transferring copyright from the authors (or their employers, if they hold the copyright) to Springer will be required before the manuscript can be accepted for publication.
 The necessary forms for this transfer are available on the Editorial Manager web page.
 Such a written transfer of copyright, which previously was assumed to be implicit in the act of submitting a manuscript, is necessary under the U.S. Copyright Law in order for the publisher to carry through the dissemination of research results and reviews as widely and effectively as possible.

-In order to provide timely review and publication, articles will be considered in three categories:
+In order to provide timely review and publication, articles will be considered in following categories:

 While all submissions are externally peer reviewed, the turnaround time for research reports and brief communications is usually shorter.
 However, it should be emphasized that the standard of scholarship and research is the same for all submissions.

 The Review Process: All submissions are screened by the editors and advisors as to suitability to the mission of journal as well as for language issues.
 Those considered appropriate are then sent to multiple outside potential reviewers.
 The initial set of reviewers are given four days to indicate their willingness to comment; those who agree are given 35 days to complete the review.
 Those who decline, are replaced with new invitees.
 It is not unusual for us to contact more than 6 or 7 potential reviewers; sometimes as many as 20 if the manuscript pushes the usual boundaries of interest to our readership.
 Often when corresponding authors visit the Editorial Manager site it may appear that there is no activity; this masks the fact that we are trying to secure reviews.
 In particular, manuscripts that have been accepted pending revisions may appear to be languishing while in fact they are in the queue for final editorial review and editing prior to production.